-With 3 million miles of rivers in the United States, many of us live within a mile of a river or stream.
-Rivers also connect us to our past, to nature and to one another.
+Nearly everyone in our country lives within a mile of a river, but few know what that river provides.
 Unfortunately, each year millions of tons of trash end up in our nation's rivers.

 Whether you're an individual, business, club, school or local river organization, American Rivers is here to help